Christine Nakwang Tubo: Political career

 Christine started her political journey as the LC5 councilor of Kaabong District from 1996 to 2000.
 She won the 2006 Elections for the woman representative member of parliament where she had contested as an independent candidate.
 During the 2006 elections, Akello Lucy Petitioned against Christine in court since she was dissatisfied with the results of the 2006 election.
 This made Christine to be set aside for a woman member of parliament and a by-election was conducted according to the law and Akello Lucy became the woman Member of parliament of Kaabong District in 2017.When Akello Lucy opted to represent Karenga District, she left a vacant seat and this led to the conducting of By-elections in 2019 where Christine was nominated and she became the woman member of parliament.
-She further contested for the same position in the recent elections of 2021 as an NRM flag bearer where she emerged as the winner.
-She is currently serving as the woman representative Member of Parliament Of Kaabong District.
+She further contested for the same position in the recent elections of 2021 as an NRM flag bearer where she emerged as the winner and she served as the woman representative member of Parliament Of Kaabong District.